 Arduino Inverter Circuit

-Last Updated on March 16, 2024
+Last Updated on May 5, 2024

 Inverter circuits are very helpful to produce AC supply when we need and it uses minimum level of DC bias from battery source.
+This Arduino Inverter Circuit can be used to convert 12V DC supply into 220V AC or 230V AC, by decreasing switching frequency we can obtain different level of AC output from inverted step down transformer.

 Here the simple and reliable inverter circuit designed with Arduino board, and we can program Arduino to obtain stepped AC output, modified sinewave AC output or Pure sinewave output, and also we can program Arduino board to bring different range of frequency output.